conduktor/conduktor-coding-challenge/frontend-developers/README.md

 ## Server

-We provide a server: TODO.
+We provide a nodejs server, [see here for the instructions](./server/).
 Introspection is enabled.
-Routes are not authenticated (to let you explore freely) but we expect you to pass the token properly
+Routes are not authenticated (to let you explore freely) but we expect the token to be passed in headers

-## Bonus :
+### Bonus :

-- Production mode : use the /flaky endpoint (TODO).
-It will fail randomly, forcing you to handle errors (in a UX-friendly manner ofc) 🦹
+Production mode : use the --flaky mode on the server.
+It will fail randomly, forcing you to handle errors 🦹 (think UX)

 ## How long?